 Dividing your muscles by upper body muscle groups and lower body muscle groups is pretty straightforward.
 Your upper body muscles are those that are located above your hips, while your lower body muscle groups are those that are located below your hips.

 Dividing the muscles by using pushing and pulling muscle groups is still pretty easy to do but requires minimal understanding of mechanics.
-The best way to distinguish between pushing and pulling muscles is where you are going to pull a weight closer to the body.
+The best way to distinguish between pushing and pulling muscles is the pulling muscles will help pull a weight closer to your body.

 As you see, pushing and pulling muscles will include muscles from both the upper and lower body.

-As mentioned, we are going to be looking at this push day in the context of using a push-pull leg training split.
+We are going to be looking at this push day in the context of using a push-pull leg training split.
 That means you are going to be using your upper body pushing muscles in the workouts featured in this article.

 These three muscle groups are going to be your primary upper body pushing muscles.
 All of them are vital as they all have different functions.